PaulHBartley/mkproj/README.md

 We can call `$ mkproj my-new-python-project` to
 - create a new directory called `my-new-python-project`
 - install a Python virtual environment inside the directory
-- initialize the directory as a git repository
+- initialize the directory as a Git repository
 - connect the local repository to a remote repository on GitHub

 This is a good start.
 But we can do more.